 Patagonian Giants

-20 Mar 2021Many cultures and civilizations have stories about giants in their mythology or folklore.
+20 Mar 2021Many cultures and civilizations all around the world have stories about giants in their mythology or folklore.
 The reports of their size greatly vary and characteristics range from vicious man-eating beasts to superior demigods.
 But few of them have such a plethora of first-hand accounts in the historical literature as the Patagonia region, specifically the areas around the Strait of Magellan during the Age of Sail.

 Note: It is important to take into account that between the 16th and 18th centuries the name “Patagonia” was given to all territory to the South of the Río de la Plata estuary.